Stolen car reports in Bakersfield up 29% from last year to nearly 400 a month - NewsBreak

 The projected total number of stolen cars for Bakersfield in 2021 is 4,757, or just under 400 a month.
 U.S. manufactured pickup trucks and Japanese-made cars like Toyotas and Hondas are among the most frequently stolen, year in and year out.

-The good news is, California is among the most efficient states at recovering stolen vehicles, about 89 percent.
+The good news is, California is among the most efficient states at recovering stolen vehicles, about 89%.

 The lesson: Remember to activate your anti-theft device, lock your car, garage it if possible, and keep personal items out of sight.Copyright 2021 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.